thecodechemist99/borgsnap/README.md

 *COMPRESS default in sample.conf is zstd*

+*set -e was removed, this fork of borgsnap will continue running if a command fails*

 This is a simple script for doing automated daily backups of ZFS filesystems.
 It uses ZFS snapshots, but could easily be adaptable to other filesystems, including those without snapshots.